Most Expensive Domain Names Ever Sold – Million Dollar Domain Names

 Atlanta based Nations Luxury Transportation, LLC acquired the domain name PrivateJet.com from Don’t Look Media Group for $30.18 million in cash and stock.

-Nations Luxury Transportation, LLC (Nations) is one of the most famous and important name in the luxury aviation industry which facilitate globally.
+Nations Luxury Transportation, LLC (Nations) is one of the most famous and important names in the luxury aviation industry which facilitate globally.

 As mentioned earlier, QuinStreet Inc. is one of the largest Internet marketing services companies in the entire world.
 The company has also purchased all time famous and expensive domains.